Darien, Georgia: Civil War and after

 On June 11, 1863, Union troops stationed on St. Simons Island looted and destroyed most of the town, including the homes of black residents, mostly slaves.
 This was not part of Sherman's March to the Sea, which occurred more than a year later.
 Confusion has arisen because the St. Simons Island troops were under the command of another General Sherman, stationed in the South Carolina Sea Islands.

 The destruction of the undefended city, which was of little strategic importance, was carried out by the 54th Massachusetts Volunteers under the command of a reluctant Colonel Robert Gould Shaw and the 2nd South Carolina Volunteers under the command of Colonel James Montgomery.
 Colonel Montgomery ordered that the town be looted and burned.
 This was part of the Union strategy to damage the Confederate states' ability to supply food and materiel towards their war effort.
-Montgomery's troops allegedly broke ranks and looted freely, while Shaw ordered his troops to take only what would be useful at camp.
-(He later described the raid as a "Satanic action.")
+Montgomery's troops allegedly broke ranks and looted freely, while Shaw ordered his troops to take only what would be useful at camp (he later described the raid as a "Satanic action").

 The First African Baptist Church (claimed to be the oldest African American church in the county) was destroyed along with the rest of the town.
-It was rebuilt, and later some meetings of the 20th-century Civil Rights Movement were held there.
+It was rebuilt.
+Later some meetings of the 20th-century Civil Rights Movement were held there.

 After the U.S. Army destroyed Darien, gunboats were used to blockade the port.
 The troops plundered residents and plantations of McIntosh County for food, as armies lived off the land to a great extent.
 The only defenders left in the county were a group of men too old for military service.
 On the night of August 3, 1864, the county's white defenders had met at the Ebenezer Church, 9 mi north of Darien.
 Union troops found out about the meeting from the local enslaved people.
 The troops surrounded the church, opened fire, and captured 23 men.
 These men were marched to a landing near Darien, put on ships, and taken to prisons in the North.